precice/precice.github.io_old/02-features.md

 # Features

 ### General
 + preCICE is cross-plattform.
-While we mostly test on Linux, preCICE has also been succesfully used on Windowns and MAC
+While we mostly test on Linux, preCICE has also been succesfully used on Windowns and macOS.
-+ Scalability for most features has been shown up to 10,000 cores
++ Scalability for most features has been shown up to 10,000 cores.

 ### Steering
-+ Minimally-invasive high-level API in C, C++, Fortran90/95, Fortran2003, and Python
++ Minimally-invasive, high-level API in C, C++, Fortran 90/95, Fortran 2003, and Python
 + Parallel or sequential coupling between 2 or more coupling participants, configurable at run-time
-+ Timestep size can be set by either participant or by preCICE
++ Timestep size can be set by either participant or by preCICE.
 + Subcycling

 ### Communication
 + Fully parallel point-to-point communication, no central instance
-+ Based on either TCP/IP or MPI ports
++ Based on either TCP/IP or MPI ports.

 ### Data Mapping
 + Projection-based mapping: nearest neighbor or nearest projection